thruthesky/fireflutter/README.md

 User information is very important.
 And unfortunately most of apps don't seem to care about it.
 If you save the email or phone number or any critical user information in a document that is in publicly opened (without proper security rules), that is a huge mistake.

-You may save all of user information in `/users` document and the searchable fields in `/user_search_data` folder.
-And only open the `/user_search_data` to public.
-And this extension with `userSync` option, it will automatically sync some fields of `/users` into `/user_search_data`.
-You can change the users collection by the extension option.
+You may save all of user information in `/users` documents.
+And the easy extension will sync the searchable fields in `/user_search_data` collection.
+And only open the security rules for the documents in `/user_search_data` to public.
+Note that, the easy extension will not only sync the searchable fields into `/user_search_data` in firestore but also sync to `/users/{uid}` node in realtime database.

 When the documents under `/users` collection had created or updated, it will sync the searchable fields into `/user_search_data` in firestore.
 And when it is deleted in `/users`, it will also delete the same (synced) document from `/user_search_data` field.